SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 For value types, it can sometimes be useful for an initializer to call another initializer to help with the initialization process.
-This can avoid duplicating code across multiple initializers.
+This avoids duplicating common code across multiple initializers.

-You can use ``self.init`` to refer to other initializers from the same value type when writing your own custom initializers for a structure or enumeration.
+You use ``self.init`` to refer to other initializers from the same value type when writing your own custom initializers.
 You can only call ``self.init`` from within an initializer.

+Note that if you define a custom initializer for a value type, you will no longer have access to the default initializer (or the memberwise structure initializer, if it is a structure) for that type.
+This avoids a situation where you provide a more complex initializer that performs additional essential setup, but your more complex initializer is circumvented by someone accidentally using one of the automatic initializers instead.

 .. note::

-   If you define a custom initializer for a value type, you will no longer have access to the default initializer (or the memberwise structure initializer, if it is a structure) for that type.
-   This avoids a situation where you provide a more complex initializer that performs additional essential setup, but your more complex initializer is circumvented by someone accidentally using one of the automatic initializers instead.
+   If you want your custom value type to be initializable with the default initializer and memberwise initializer, and also with your own custom initializers, write your custom initializers in an extension rather than as part of the value type's original implementation.
+   For more information, see :doc:`Extensions`.

 The following example defines a custom ``Rect`` structure to represent a geometric rectangle.
 The example requires two supporting structures called ``Size`` and ``Point``,